iifl-logo

 3. Divide the total national income (GDP/GNP) by the total population to arrive at per capita income.

-Per capita income is a way to measure how well a country’s economy is doing and how good the living standards are for an average person.
+Per capita income is a way to measure how well a country’s economy is doing and how good the living standards are for the average person.
 By comparing this measure across different countries and over time, we can see how much a country has developed and grown economically.

 When the per capita income is higher, it usually means that people have better lives, including access to healthcare, education, public services, and overall economic prosperity.
 However, when the per capita income is low, it can mean that many people are struggling with poverty and hardship.

 Per capita income (PCI) measures how much money each person in a country makes on average.
 It tells us how well the economy is doing and how productive the people are.
+When the PCI is high, it means that people are able to produce more goods and services, which leads to better wages, more job opportunities, and higher personal income.

 When technology, innovation, and infrastructure improve, productivity increases, and PCI tends to rise as a result.
 If the PCI stays the same or goes down, it means that the economy is not doing well and progress is slow.